z-tb/x11-docker/README.md

 ## Running with Host Display

-To run the Docker container using the host display, use the following command:
+To run the Docker container using the host display, use the following command.
+Note: You will need to allow X connections to your Docker host display. `xhost +` works, but also allows remote and local connections to your X server so beware:

 ```bash
 make runx